brupoon/brunstonio/index.md

 In the fall of 2016 I was an undergraduate research apprentice at the UC Berkeley Space Sciences Laboratory; I was formerly an intern at Lockheed Martin Space Systems Company and an intern with Dr. Geoff Mathews of the University of Hawaii doing low-cost stellar spectroscopy development.

-Regarding my non-STEM interests, I have played the piano for over a decade.
+Regarding my non-STEM interests: I have played the piano for over a decade.
 I love to write (particularly poetry).
 I'm also a good whistler and a voracious reader.
 Below, you will find a list of projects I find worth highlighting.

 Additional Links
 ================